How to evaluate your user stories using the INVEST criteria

 1. Independent: User Stories should be written so they can be developed and tested independently of other stories.
 This allows for greater flexibility in the development process and helps to avoid unnecessary dependencies.

 2. Negotiable: User Stories should be written to allow for negotiation between the development team and the customer.
-This helps ensure that the final product meets the customer's needs.
+This negotiation process is a key advantage of our nearshore team model, ensuring the final product meets the customer’s needs.

 4. Estimable: User Stories should be written in a way that allows the development team to estimate the amount of effort required to complete them.